NationalSecurityAgency/pelz/pykmip_demo/README.md

 ## Steps for End to End demo of PyKMIP, Accumulo, and pelz.
-The remainder of this README describes the process for installing the necessary tools to execute the demonstration.
+The remainder of this README describes the process for installing the necessary tools to execute the demonstration on Ubuntu 18.
 These instructions omit the installation and setup of an SGX emulator.
 This must be done prior to executing the demo.
+If the demo is attempted on another Linux distribution, the following steps are not guaranteed to work.

 ### Pelz Installation Steps
 1. Open terminal